AdobeDocs/document-services/src/pages/apis/pdf-services/import-pdf-form-data.md

 - [See documentation](/document-services/docs/overview/pdf-services-api/howtos/create-pdf/)

-Extract structured data from PDF forms with ease.
-Retrieve form field data as a JSON file, where field names serve as keys and corresponding inputs as values.
-Simplify data processing from PDF forms for seamless integration into your workflows.
+The Import PDF Form Data API allows you to seamlessly populate a PDF form with data provided in JSON format.
+It takes the field names as keys and the corresponding values from the input JSON to fill the respective form fields, generating a completed PDF with the integrated data for efficient document processing.

 See our public [API Reference](https://developer.adobe.com/document-services/docs/apis/#tag/Create-PDF) and quickly try our APIs using the Postman collections